james2doyle/saltjs/README.md

 [See this jsperf test](http://jsperf.com/getelementbyid-vs-queryselector/11)

-Yes, I see that the mapping is slower for newer versions of Chrome.
-But almost every other browser and device is slower using querySelectorAll over the mapping method.

-Keep in mind the regex used in that example is **much more complicated than mine**.
+Yes, I know that this library is slower than native gets, sometimes massively.
+But the point here is to beat querySelectorAll and it does it's job by that standard.

 ### I don't like FOO for selecting BAR